MadMowgli/Navigation_Project/README.md

 - Check the question overview for test results.

 ## Future outlook for project improvements

-In our thorough examination of the project, we've addressed critical questions about the search functionality, result quality, execution speed, algorithm performance across diverse graph sizes, and memory utilization.
-We've also scrutinized how well the algorithms handle irregular inputs, ensuring robustness.
 As we look to the future, there are several avenues we can explore to further refine this project:

-- Create or use a better graph without interruption
 - Optimizing Search Strategies
-- Parallel Processing
 - Visualizations and User Interface
 - JUnit Tests